Updated March 27, 2023

 Now that we got an overall understanding of it, let us look at the advantages Blue Prism brings in so that one can confidently use these in everyday life!

-- It doesn’t require prerequisite IT skills for implementing.
+- It doesn’t require prerequisite IT skills for implementation.
 The only concept of process is enough for implementation.

 - It easily is pulled off in a sprint of 4-6 weeks and is hence widely used in the industry.